 You can also export the project to MS Project in XML format using Menu/Tools/Export/Project and send it by email or to any compatible app.
 Note that in this case only information supported by Time4Work is exported.

 It is also possible to export all tasks, time entries and expenses to CSV format, which can be shared by email or open in compatible apps like Google Sheets or Microsoft Excel.

 To restore a backup made previously, use Menu/Tools/Restore.
-If you are restoring the data after a hard reset or in another device, adjust the backup settings first so the app can find the file.
-If "Backup to Dropbox" is enabled, Time4Work will download the file to your device automatically prior to restoring it.
+If you are restoring the data after a hard reset or in another device, adjust the backup settings first to specify the cloud backup provider (Dropbox or Google Drive).

 Time4Work includes a wearable app that allows you to view, select, start, stop and adjust tasks from your watch.